-The purpose of Scarborough College is to provide a postsecondary Christian education for students to minister the gospel of Jesus Christ effectively through their respective callings.
-Scarborough College is the baccalaureate school of Southwestern Baptist Theological Seminary.
+The purpose of Scarborough College is to provide a postsecondary Christian education for students to minister the

 The Scarborough College baccalaureate program is ideally suited for high school graduates who feel the Lord may be calling them to ministry.
 The degree presupposes that the student will be firmly committed to the Christian faith and open to God's leadership.
 This degree will also prepare students to continue study at the graduate level.